3 Days in Venice: Best Itinerary for First-Time Visitors

 If you have the time, rent an apartment in Venice and stay for a week.
 Live like a local, not that you’ll see many locals these days.
 Venetians are moving out of the city at an alarming rate.
 But at least you’ll experience shopping in tiny local grocery stores and get to know your way around a neighborhood.

-As mentioned earlier, consider staying in the Dorsoduro district across the Grand Canal from the Piazza San Marco.
+The Dorsoduro district across the Grand Canal from the Piazza San Marco is another good area that I’ve stayed in.
 I recommend you avoid the area immediately adjacent to Piazza San Marco.
-Hotels there can be expensive, and the tiny streets in the area are wall-to-wall tourists during the day.
+Hotels there are expensive, and the tiny streets in the area are wall-to-wall tourists during the day.

 Hotel Canaletto: We stayed there a few years ago and loved it.
 The rooms were small, but that’s par for the course in Venice.
 The location, just 200 meters from Rialto Bridge, was fantastic as was its situation on a charming side canal.